-In the 2018/19 season, Tødenes debuted at the Opéra National de Paris singing his first Hylas in Les Troyens, before which he made his debut as Rinuccio in Gianni Schicchi at Den Norske Opera.
+In the 2018/19 season, Tødenes debuted at the Opéra national de Paris singing his first Hylas in Les Troyens, before which he made his debut as Rinuccio in Gianni Schicchi at Den Norske Opera.
 On the concert platform, he sang L’enfance du Christ with the Radio and Television Symphony Orchestra in Madrid and Bach’s Mass in B minor with the Royal Liverpool Philharmonic under Nathalie Stutzmann.
-In the 2017/18 season, Tødenes debuted as the title role in La clemenza di Tito under Marc Minkowski at the Prague National Theatre, sang his first Macduff in Macbeth for his debuts at Opera de Lyon and the Théâtre du Capitole du Toulouse, and appeared at the Bergen National Opera in The Flying Dutchman and Berlioz’s Requiem. he also appeared in concerts throughout Scandinavia, including Trondheim, Oslo, Goteborg, Copenhagen and Stockholm, in addition to a gala concert in Poznan, Poland.
+In the 2017/18 season, Tødenes debuted as the title role in La clemenza di Tito under Marc Minkowski at the Prague National Theatre, sang his first Macduff in Macbeth for his debuts at Opera de Lyon and the Théâtre du Capitole de Toulouse, and appeared at the Bergen Nasjonale Opera in Der fliegende Holländer and Berlioz’s Requiem.
+He also appeared in concerts throughout Scandinavia, including Trondheim, Oslo, Gothenburg, Copenhagen and Stockholm, in addition to a gala concert in Poznan, Poland.

-Holding a NOVOMATIC scholarship from the Wiener Staatsoper, Tødenes appeared there in the 2016/17 season as a member of the ensemble.
-At the start of the season, he made his debut in Vienna as The Chevalier in the new production of Gluck’s Armide under Marc Minkowski, after which he returned to the Wiener Staatsoper as Ismaele in Nabucco.
+Holding a NOVOMATIC scholarship from Wiener Staatsoper, Tødenes appeared in Vienna in the 2016/17 season as a member of the ensemble.
+At the start of the season, Tødenes made his debut in Vienna as The Chevalier in the new production of Gluck’s Armide under Marc Minkowski, after which he returned to Wiener Staatsoper as Ismaele in Nabucco.
 Tødenes also returned to the Salzburg Festival in August as The Messenger in the new production of Verdi’s Aida, conducted by Riccardo Muti.

 In the 2015/16 season, Tødenes appeared as a soloist with the Oslo Philharmonic, the Trondheim Symphony Orchestra and the Stavanger Symphony Orchestra.
-He also performed at the Bergen International Festival and the 2016 Copenhagen Opera Festival, where he participated in the opening concert as a featured artist and sang the role of the Steersman in the Royal Danish Opera’s concert performance of The Flying Dutchman under Jun Märkl.
+He also performed at the Bergen International Festival and the 2016 Copenhagen Opera Festival, where he participated in the opening concert as a featured artist and sang the role of the Steersman in the Royal Danish Opera’s concert performance of Der fliegende Holländer under Jun Märkl.
 After joining the prestigious Young Artists Programme at the Salzburg Easter Festival in 2015, Tødenes returned to Salzburg in 2016 to sing the role of Rodrigo in Verdi’s Otello under Christian Thielemann.

 In 2014, Tødenes released his debut CD Remembering Jussi in collaboration with KORK, the Norwegian Radio Orchestra, and pianist Håvard Gimse.
 It was reviewed favorably around the world and immediately nominated for a Spellmanpris, the Norwegian equivalent to the Grammy.
-Other roles in his developing repertoire include Tamino in Die Zauberflöte, Lenski in Eugene Onegin, Fenton in Falstaff and Romeo in Romeo et Juliette.
+Other roles in his developing repertoire include Lenski in Eugene Onegin, Fenton in Falstaff and Romeo in Romeo et Juliette.